evanbowman/BPCore-Engine/README.md

 * `display()`
 Show any recent `spr()` and `tile()` calls.

+### Entities

+Entities share a lot in common with sprites, but with a few exceptions:
+1) Entities have hitboxes and support collision checking.
+2) The engine will automatically redraw entities for you.

+* `ent()`
+Create an entity.

+* `del(entity)`
+Destroy an entity.
+The engine owns and manages all entities, the Lua garbage collector will not collect them.
+Call `del()` when you're done with an entity.

+* `ent_spr(entity, sprite_id, [xflip], [yflip])`
+Set an entity's sprite, with optional flipping flags.
+Similar to `spr()`, but for entities.

+* `ent_pos(entity, x, y)`
+Set an entity's position.

+* `ent_hb(entity, x_origin, y_origin, width, height)`
+Set a hitbox for an entity.
+Hitboxes will be anchored to the center of an entity, after adding x_origin and y_origin.
+Hitbox width and height may not exceed 255.
+But the gba screen is only 240x160, so hopefully this won't be a problem :)

+* `ents()`
+Get a table of all entities registered with the engine.
+Normally, you should not need to call this function.
+Entities should be considered a resource belonging to the engine, and the Lua environment will not garbage collect unused entities.
+If you're switching scripts with next_script(), you may sometimes need to ask the engine for its list of entities.

 ### RAM Read/Write

 NOTE: Only _SRAM and _IRAM regions are writable (see [Memory](#memory) below).